netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 read (get-config etc.) and write (edit-config etc.) operation.

-Client that are also interested to know the txid assigned to the modified versioned elements in the model immediately in the response could set a flag in the rpc message to request the server to return the new txid with the ok message.
+Client that are also interested to know the txid assigned to the modified versioned nodes in the model immediately in the response could set a flag in the rpc message to request the server to return the new txid with the ok message.